 It is important to let the dough prove if you like to have fluffy soft buns.
-The proving time is not calculated in the recipe, as this really depends on which flour, and yeast you use, and the temperature where it rests.
+The proving time is calculated to 30 minutes in the recipe, but this really depends on which flour, and yeast you use, and the local temperature and humidity.

 If you can easily find a strong white flour where you live, then substitute half of the flour with the strong flour, as this will make the buns even softer.